wp-plugins/bulletproof-security/readme.txt

 No, BulletProof Security will not cause a website to run slower.
 BulletProof Security is website performance optimized and uses very little/low website resources and very little Server memory.
 If you would like to check your plugins to check how much website resource and Server memory each of your plugins is using install the P3 (Plugin Performance Profiler) plugin.
+Both W3 Total Cache and WP Super Cache use .htaccess code to speed up your website.

 = When I upgraded/updated BulletProof Security I saw an Alert.
 What does the Alert mean? =